aws-samples/happy-path/README.md

 To show the progression of increasingly complex workflows, this repo uses four separate AWS Step Functions state machines.
 Part 3 of the blog series shows how to deploy each one.
 The deployment pattern is the same for each version.

-- Workflow SAM templates are in workflows/templates.
+- Workflow SAM templates are in `workflows/templates`.
-- State machine definitions are stored in workflows/state machines.
+- State machine definitions are stored in `workflows/state machines`.

 To deploy:
-1. Remove any prevent workflow versions by deleting their CloudFormation stack.
+1. Remove any previous workflow version by deleting their CloudFormation stack.
-2. Change directory to the version of the workflow you want to deploy:
+2. Change directory to the version of the workflow you want to deploy, e.g.:
 ```
 cd workflows/templates/v1
 ```